The institute's cooperation with the Technische Universität Dresden and within DRESDEN concept

 Head of the Institute Biofunctional Polymer Materials at the IPF

 Chair of Biofunctional Polymer Materials (School of Science, Faculty of Chemistry and Food Chemistry)

 Head of the Institute Theory of Polymers at the IPF

 Chair of Theory of Polymers (School of Science, Faculty of Physics)

 Collaborative research activities

 IPF and TUD have jointly established the Max Bergmann Center of Biomaterials, which has merged under one roof in a building opened at the IPF campus in 2002 activities of the two institutions in the field of Molecular Bioengineering.

-With its Research Division Biofunctional Polymer Materials and the Max Bergmann Center of Biomaterials the IPF forms part of excellence cluster and DFG Research Centre "Regenerative Therapies (crtd)" and the Dresden International Graduate School for Biomedicine and Bioengineering.
+With its Institute Biofunctional Polymer Materials and the Max Bergmann Center of Biomaterials the IPF forms part of excellence cluster and DFG Research Centre "Regenerative Therapies (crtd)" and the Dresden International Graduate School for Biomedicine and Bioengineering.
 In addition, the Innovation Center for Molecular Bioengineering B-Cube has been established.
 It is funded by the Federal Ministry of Education and Research within the program Entrepreneurial Regions.
 Speaker of the Center is Prof. Dr. Carsten Werner.

-The IPF also collaborates in the new excellence cluster "Center for Advancing Electronics Dresden (cfaed)" and the integrated graduate school.
+The IPF also collaborates in the excellence cluster "Center for Advancing Electronics Dresden (cfaed)" and the integrated graduate school.